ejmastnak/ejmastnak.github.io/notes/arch/graphics/monitor-hotplug.md

 title: Monitor hot-plugging on Linux using X
 ---

-# Monitor hot-plugging on Linux using X
+# Monitor hot-plugging with X

 (This is part 2.
 You should be familiar with [part 1]({% link notes/arch/graphics/displays.md %}) first.)